The oldest child is actually the smartest, study finds

 “We were surprised by the finding that birth order differences in cognitive test scores and parental behavior appeared so early,” co-author Jee-Yeon K. Lehmann, an economist at the Analysis Group in Boston, told TODAY.

-“First-time parents tend to want to do everything right and generally have a greater awareness of their interactions with and investments in the firstborn," Lehmann elaborated.
+“First-time parents tend to want to do everything right and generally have a greater awareness of their interactions with and investments in the firstborn," Lehmann said.
 "With each subsequent child, parents tend to relax to a greater extent what they might deem as non-essential needs for their kids.”

 Parents give the same amount of love and care to all their children, but firstborns get the most mental stimulation, with families unable to keep up that level for subsequent kids, the study found.
 Parents spend less time reading to their later-born children and teaching them basic concepts, like the alphabet.
 They’re also less likely to provide engaging toys or activities.

-Widower who re-created wedding photo shoot with daughter celebrates life with new child

-As families face greater limits on time, resources and attention with additional children, they adjust their attitudes about what may be possible and change their behavior, whether consciously or not, Lehmann said.
+As families face greater limits on time, resources and attention with additional children, they adjust their attitudes about what may be possible and change their behavior, whether consciously or not, Lehmann noted.

 She and her colleagues found this had no impact on children’s temperament or personality, except that firstborns were more confident about themselves, particularly their academic performance.